Creating a New Record

 Basic information like the person's title (e.g. Mr, Mrs, Ms, Miss etc.), first name and last name can be added.

-Once these have been entered, the Salutation field will automatically populate with both the title and the surname, but this can be overwritten if required.
+Once these have been entered, the Salutation field will automatically populate with the First Name, but this can be overwritten if required.
 This field can be useful to use when creating standard documents from the CRM, enabling you to populate your documents with key contact information.

 Company Name & Company Type